 Progress in Objectivism

-I answered a question on progress in Objectivism on 10 April 2011.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on progress in Objectivism on Philosophy in Action Radio on 10 April 2011.
+You can listen to or download the podcast segment below – or check out the whole episode.

 What were Ayn Rand's shortcomings in her understanding and/or practice of Objectivism?
 After having listened to a number of Rationally Selfish Webcast episodes, some passing statements make it sound like Ayn Rand had a complete understanding and perfect execution of Objectivism.
 I'm attracted to Objectivism as a rational approach to morality and philosophy but bothered by how untouchable Ayn Rand appears to be.
 To compare, Isaac Newton did wonders for the world of physics, but if we hadn't evolved his theories, our world would be far less advanced.
 Maybe a better question would be: What progress in understanding has been made by Objectivists since Ayn Rand's death?